Health Informatics, Graduate Certificate

 You can transfer up to three credits of coursework with a 2.3 GPA or better to the certificate.
 Credits earned during the program count toward the USciences Online MS in Health Informatics.

-The Bureau of Labor Statistics projects an 11% growth in medical records and health information technician employment from 2018 to 2028—more than twice the average growth for all other occupations.
+The Bureau of Labor Statistics projects an 8% growth in medical records and health information technician employment from 2019 to 2029—much faster than the average for all occupations.
 Expertise in health informatics is valuable in a variety of environments including healthcare systems, hospitals, medical centers, medical practices, physicians’ offices, insurance companies, and colleges and universities.
-You might also be able to pursue a career as a medical and health services manager—a job expected to grow 18% during the same time period.
+You might also be able to pursue a career as a medical and health services manager—a job expected to grow 32% during the same time period.

 * Source: U.S. Bureau of Labor Statistics